ibkdizzu/DevIntProjs/6.WEB-SOLUTION/Readme.md

 >**NB** Mounting wipe out existing data, ensure to confirm the the directory is empty or back up existing files before mounting.

-Back up all the files in the log directory /var/log into /home/recovery/logs (**This is required before mounting the file system**)
+Back up all the files in the log directory /var/log into /home/recovery/logs - *This is required before mounting the file system*

    `sudo rsync -av /var/log/. /home/recovery/logs/`